yammer/azure-table/README.md

     </dependency>

 This is a bare-bones integration.
 It requires you to provide the table name and an instance of `CloudTableClient` as provided by the Azure Java SDK: https://github.com/WindowsAzure/azure-sdk-for-java
-It is your responsibility to ensure that the physical table exists beforhand.
+It is your responsibility to ensure that the physical table exists beforehand.
 Also, no serialization mechanism is provided, row, columns and values need to be provided as `String` instances.

 **IMPORTANT** Because the provided `BaseAzureTable` class is nothing but a view on a remote collection, in some aspects it breaks the guava `Table` interface.
-Namely, the *rowMap* and *columnMap* views, don't behave like in-memmory maps.
-For example, if you were to remove a row from the *rowMap* in the in-memmory implementation you would expect to get the deleted row to be returned, but here this is not possible, as it is being physically deleted from the database.
-The only way to achieve such a behaviour would be to materialize (retrive) the whole row in memmory prior to deletion, however, given that Azure Table is meant to serve as a large distributed key-value store, such an approach is impractical.
+Namely, the *rowMap* and *columnMap* views, don't behave like in-memory maps.
+For example, if you were to remove a row from the *rowMap* in the in-memory implementation you would expect to get the deleted row to be returned, but here this is not possible, as it is being physically deleted from the database.
+The only way to achieve such a behaviour would be to materialize (retrieve) the whole row in memory prior to deletion, however, given that Azure Table is meant to serve as a large distributed key-value store, such an approach is impractical.

 **Testing**